Event Summary

 • Young people’s panel: first-hand experiences and recommendations for reducing NEETs

-• Learning from Wales’s 5 years of the Young Person’s Guarantee
+• Learning from Wales’s 5 years of delivering the Young Person’s Guarantee

 • Sustaining young people in education and training pre-18: curriculum, attendance, CAG, vocational education and transitions to employment